 Aged care is a complex area and just like planning for retirement it’s important to plan for the next stage of your life as well.
 Aged care is an issue that can carry a lot of emotion.
 But, at its core it’s about looking after yourself or a loved one.
 Thinking about aged care before you need it can take the emotional burden off yourself and your family, and allow you to set up your finances to put you and your health first.

 It’s important to consider the different areas that may be impacted by your choice of aged care and how you’ll pay for it.
 Your Centrelink benefits, any estate plan you have in place, and your available cashflow may be affected by the choices you make.

-There are a lot of options available so if you’d like some advice from a specialist to help navigate through them, your EISS Super Financial Planner can put you in touch with our specialist aged care planners who can offer personal advice tailored to you or your loved one’s situation.
+There are a lot of options available so if you’d like some advice from a specialist to help navigate through them, an aged care specialist EISS Super financial planner can provide personal advice tailored to you or your loved one’s situation.

 To arrange an aged care advice appointment, please call us on 1300 369 901 (select option 2), Monday to Friday, from 8am to 8pm AEST.

 1 Source: myagedcare.gov.au/aged-care-home-costs-and-fees